Singularity of Random Matrices over Finite Fields: Introduction

 where $c > 0$ and the implied constant are absolute. \end{theorem}

-We will consider more refined estimates for the singularity of random matrices in \cite{M10b}.
-In particular we will prove estimates for the rank of non-degenerate matrices over a finite field and for matrices over other arithmetic rings.

-The singularity of random matrices with continuous distributions over $\C$ is well-understood.
-If the last $n-1$ columns of an $n \times n$ matrix are linearly independent, they span a hypersurface in $\C^n$.
+The analysis of the singularity of random matrices with continuous distributions over $\C$ is trivial.
+Indeed, if the last $n-1$ columns of an $n \times n$ matrix are linearly independent, they span a hypersurface in $\C^n$.
 Hypersurfaces have Lebesgue measure zero, so as long as the probability distribution of $X$ is absolutely continuous the matrix is almost surely non-singular.

-In contrast, matrices whose entries that take values in a discrete distribution may be singular with strictly positive probability.
-For example, if the probability distribution $\mu$ is the Bernoulli distribution then the probability that the first two columns are linearly dependent is $2^{1-n}$.
-Koml\'os was the first to show in \cite{Kom67} that the singularity probability of an $n \times n$ Bernoulli matrix over the integers converges to zero.
-He subsequently generalized this proof to general distributions in \cite{Kom68}.
+In contrast, if the law of the entries takes any value with a positive probability, then the matrix can be singular with positive probability.
+For example, if the distribution assumes the value $1$ with probability $\delta > 0$, then the probability that the first two columns are identical (and thus the matrix is singular) is bounded below by $\delta^{2n}$.

-It was significantly more difficult to improve this bound to an exponential rate.
-For Bernoulli matrices, the first proof was found by Kahn, Koml\'os, and Szemer\'edi, who found the bound $c^n$ for some $c < 1$ in \cite{KKS95}.
-Tao and Vu improved the bound to $(3/4)^n$ in \cite{TV06b} and \cite{TV07}, and it was further improved to $(1/\sqrt{2})^n$ in \cite{BVW10} by Bourgain, Vu, and Wood.
+The first upper bound on the probability that an iid random matrix over $\C$ with non-continuous distribution is singular was given by Kom\'os \cite{Kom67, Kom68}, first for the Bernoulli distribution and later generalized to other laws.
+An analysis of the argument shows that he in fact gave an upper bound of $O(n^{-\frac12})$ for the probability that the matrix is singular.
+This was improved to an exponential rate by Kahn, Koml\'os, and Szemer\'edi in \cite{KKS95}, who gave an exponential rate $O(e^{-c n})$ using a hypergraph argument.
+Subsequent work by Tao and Vu \cite{TV06b, TV07} and Bourgain, Vu, and Wood \cite{BVW10} have improved estimates for the exponential rates close to the conjectured value.

-These estimates on the singularity probability are derived from progress on the Littlewood-Offord problem.
-The classical Littlewood-Offord problem asks, for a fixed $(a_1, ..., a_n) \in \R^n$, how many of the signed sums $\pm a_1 \pm \cdots \pm a_n$ can lie in a given interval?
-The problem is so called after Littlewood and Offord's analysis of the real zeros of random polynomials in \cite{LO43}.
-Erd\"os improved the inequality in \cite{Erd45} to show that for $\abs{a_k} \geq 1$ the number of sums in the interval is bounded above by $O(n^{-1/2} 2^n)$, and that this inequality is sharp for the all-ones vector.
-In general, Littlewood-Offord inequalities give a correspondence between structure in the coefficients of the vector $(a_1, ..., a_n)$ and bounds on the number of signed sums in a given interval.
+Progress on this problem has come from new estimates for the Littlewood-Offord problem.
+The classical Littlewood-Offord problem asks, given a fixed vector $a \in \R^n$, for the proportion of signed sums $\pm a_1 \pm \cdots \pm a_n$ lying in an interval in $\R$.
+This question first arose in the work of Littlewood and Offord \cite{LO43} on the real zeros of a random polynomial.
+Their estimate, based on a dyadic pigeonhole principle, was improved by Erd\H{o}s \cite{Erd45} to a sharp bound.
+Later progress on this problem showed that there is a correspondence between upper bounds for this quantity and additive structure among the coefficients of the vector $a$.